 This section should be presented clearly and concisely, providing only the information required.
 It should be no longer than one page.

-The second part of the proposal should look like this:
+The second section of the proposal — the descriptive part — should look like this:

-This is the section where you should put to practice the art of persuasion.
+This is the section where you should put the art of persuasion into practice.

-You should describe the project in detail, answering these questions:
+Here, you’re supposed to be detailed.
+So, describe the project thoroughly, answering these questions:

 - What is the project about?